The Pulse

 That is why China’s Qinling Station in Antarctica launched a hybrid power system that integrates 130 kW solar, 100 kW wind, 30 kW hydrogen, and 300 kWh low-temperature energy storage battery system, part of the diesel power, which establishes it as the country’s first large-scale clean energy project on the freezing, harsh continent.

 The design of the station and power system is something else.
-The main building is designed in the shape of the Southern Cross constellation, a tribute to the Chinese navigator Zheng He.
+The main building is designed in the shape of the Southern Cross constellation.
 Amongst the hybrid power stations are two strange towers in the shape of droplets, which sport the colors green, blue, and red.
 These two towers are wind turbines, and what’s even stranger is that they can provide power by operating on ice caps.

 The Qinling station’s hybrid system is full of power